Cookie Consent by Free Privacy Policy Generator

 A relatively cheaper source of protein and omega-3 fatty acids, an egg contains all the essential nutrients that are required for the healthy functioning of your body.
 To begin with, eggs are extremely beneficial to the eyes.
 They contain two antioxidants known as lutein and zeaxanthin, which protect the eye from conditions such as cataracts and macular degeneration.
 And, like oatmeal, eggs keep you feeling full for a longer period of time.

-what is the number 1 superfood?
+What is the number 1 superfood?

 Lemons